kalafus/MachineLearningCurves/README.md

 This section contains well-structured short papers covering different machine learning techniques, theories, and innovations.
 Each paper delves into a specific topic, offering a mix of conceptual insights, mathematical foundations, and potential applications.

 **Papers include:**
-- **Kalafus Initialization**: A novel approach to improving weight initialization by scaling based on the maximum of input and output sizes.
+- **Kalafus Initialization**: An improved approach to Xavier weight initialization by scaling based on the maximum of input and output sizes in lieu of the sum.
+Includes a glossary surveying documented randomized weight initialization distributions.
 - **Novel Theory of the Mechanism of Non-Linearity in Activation Functions: A Comprehensive Theory for Neural Networks**: While the non-linear nature of neural networks is widely recognized as being caused by non-linear activation functions, the precise mechanism by which these functions introduce non-linearity has not been explained.
-We propose a novel theory that the crucial non-linearity instilled in machine learning arises from their disruption of associativity of tensor operations by activation functions.
+We propose a novel theory that the crucial non-linearity instilled in machine learning by activation functions arises from their disruption of associativity of tensor operations.
 Also contains a glossary surveying documented activation functions.

 ### 2. **Research Notes**
 Ongoing research ideas, experiment results, and explorations into machine learning techniques.
 These notes document insights as they develop, serving as a log of findings and thoughts.